 When your pet comes home, they’ll probably receive:

-- Pet-safe medications for pain and inflammation, and possibly antibiotics.
+- Pet-safe medications for pain relief and inflammation, and possibly antibiotics.

 - An Elizabethan collar to prevent licking and chewing of the incision site.